 Loud sounds and pressure maneuvers (coughing, sneezing, straining, Valsalva)

-frequently provoke vestibular symptoms.
+frequently provoke vestibular symptoms in patients with established

-effect: Triggers vertigo, nystagmus, and dizziness episodes.
+effect: Triggers vertigo, nystagmus, and dizziness episodes; can precipitate symptom onset.

 evidence: